MapsPeople/docs/src/product/index.md

 ## Standard Apps

 MapsIndoors Standard Apps are built on top of the SDKs and visualize some of the SDK capabilities.
 The Standard Apps are plug-and-play and provide a good basic indoor navigation app.
-Many clients choose to only use the Standard Apps for testing or demo purposes and use the SDKs to create a completely customized experience for their users.
+Most clients choose to only use the Standard Apps for testing or demo purposes, and use the SDKs to create a completely customized experience for their users.

 ![WebApp](/assets/product/webApp.png)